Urbano music: Colombia's reglobalization

 Colombian artists like Maluma or J Balvin put out hits every two or three months, and the South American country pays tribute to this genre in all its cities.
-If Medellin concentrates on the most successful artists and producers, Bogota has specialized in theme parties around this rhythm.
-One of the keys to the success of this music is its ability to eliminate the existing social gaps in Colombian society since this genre triumphs both in the humble neighborhoods of southern Bogota and in the most exclusive clubs in Zona T or the Parque de la 93.
+Medellin concentrates on the most successful artists and producers, meanwhile Bogota has specialized in theme parties around this rhythm.
+One of the key components to the success of the genre is its use to unite social gaps in Colombian society, the genre is widely seen in the smaller neighborhoods of southern Bogota along with the most exclusive clubs in Zona T or the Parque de la 93.

 Karol G is a Colombian reggaetón singer who has done collaborations with other reggaetón singers, such as J Balvin, Bad Bunny, and Maluma.
 Throughout her career, Karol G has had troubles in the industry because reggaetón is a genre that male artists dominate.
 She recounts how when starting her career, she noticed that there were not many opportunities for her in the genre because male artists dominated reggaetón.
 In 2018, Karol G's single "Mi Cama" became very popular, and she made a remix with J Balvin and Nicky Jam.
 The "Mi Cama" remix appeared in the top 10 Hot Latin Songs and number 1 in Latin Airplay charts.
 This year she has collaborated with Maluma called Creeme and with Anuel AA in "Culpables".
 The single "Culpables" has been in the top 10 Hot Latin Songs for 2 consecutive weeks.